Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 V. Motherboard for Minecraft Gaming Computer Build

-You do not need a high end motherboard for the game.
-Essentially the first think you need to ensure is that the motherboard has the same socket as the CPU.
+You do not need a high-end motherboard for the game.
+Essentially the first thing you must ensure is that the motherboard has the same socket as the CPU.

 Here is the socket information: